Italian Gothic architecture: Florence Cathedral

 A number of major Italian Gothic buildings were begun in the late 13th century and completed in the 14th.
 Florence Cathedral, designed by Arnolfo di Cambio, was begun in 1296.
 It is not exceptionally high, but the interior has a sense of spaciousness created by the merger of the nave and the aisles.
 The work proceeded very slowly.
 The campanile, designed by Giotto, was begun in 1334.
 Work continued after Giotto's death in 1337, first under Andrea Pisani and then, in the 1350s, by Francesco Talenti.
 The campanile is square and decorated in marble with rectilinear panelling, and follows the Italian Romanesque tradition.
 It was largely modelled after the older baptistery (1060–1150).

 The Cathedral plans were modified between 1357 and 1360 by several committees of painters, sculptors and artists, giving priority to the decoration.
 The City of Florence took it very seriously as a civic monument, financing it with a tax upon all the male inhabitants of the city, and even lowering the level of the streets around it so it would be more visible.
 A modified new plan adopted in 1366 called for a massive dome, as wide as the combined nave and aisles, on an octagonal base with three apses.
 The technical problems of building such a large dome were not solved until the 15th century with a new plan by Brunelleschi.
-The rather plain original facade was demolished to construct the dome; the present facade was not built until the 19th century.
+The rather plain original façade was demolished to construct the dome; the present façade was not built until the 19th century.
 The east end of the cathedral largely retains its original Gothic architecture.

 Orvieto Cathedral

 The Construction of Orvieto Cathedral occupied three centuries, from 1290 to 1591, nearly the entire span of the Gothic period.
 It was begun by Pope Urban IV as a pilgrimage church to display the relic of a proclaimed miracle, the Corporal of Bolsena.
 The architecture of the facade is in the basic Romanesque style.

-In 1309 Lorenzo Maitani, an architect and sculptor from Siena, became the master-builder.
+In 1309, Lorenzo Maitani, an architect and sculptor from Siena, became the master-builder.
 He redesigned the plans to give it greater structural integrity and more unified form.
 The original plan of the facade was modelled after Siena Cathedral.
 Under Maitani It gradually became a showcase of Gothic art; the interior and upper portions of the facade were decorated with mosaics, sculpted figures and reliefs in marble and bronze.
 The upper portions of the mosaics on the facade are gilded.
 In the interior, the most striking features are the banded polychrome columns, and the walls covered with murals.

-A number of churches in this period followed the style of San Francesco in Bologna, and were built of red brick, plastered on the inside, instead of stone.
+A number of churches in this period followed the style of San Francesco in Bologna and were built of red brick, plastered on the inside, instead of stone.
 The architects of many Italian Gothic churches ignored the French Gothic use of flying buttresses and used wooden tie beams across the nave to support the upper walls.